dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 Let's say, we want it to take 2 seconds to go to the other point.
-By default the animation is set to last only 1 second, so change this in the timeline controls animation tab's lower panel to 2.
+By default the animation is set to last only 1 second, so change this in the timeline controls animation panel's lower panel to 2.

 Click on the timeline header near the 2 second mark and move the sprite to the target destination on the right side.